ncbi/gtax/docs/source/datasets.rst

 Create Gtax FASTA files
 -----------------------

-After all data is downloaded, it will take few hours to finish, we can create the FASTA, indexes and taxid maps for the databases.
+After all data is downloaded, it will take few hours to finish, we can create the FASTA, indexes and TaxID maps for the databases.

 .. code-block:: bash